The Orchestra (band): 2000s and No Rewind

+2010s

-In November 2011, Phil Bates left the Orchestra, and Parthenon Huxley reclaimed his position as guitarist and vocalist.
-Contemporaneously, Louis Clark's son, Louis Clark Jr., likewise began to recurrently perform with the band, typically playing an electric cello to accompany Mik Kaminski's violin.
-With this revised lineup, the Orchestra ended 2011 with a 17-city tour of Eastern and Central Europe, including stops in Russia, Ukraine, Belarus, Poland, Lithuania and the Czech Republic.
-In 2013 the Orchestra performed 35 shows around the world including a national telethon for children's healthcare in Ecuador.
+In November 2011, Phil Bates left The Orchestra.
+Having already filled in for Bates on multiple occasions earlier in the year, Parthenon Huxley subsequently reclaimed his position as guitarist and vocalist.
+Contemporaneously, Louis Clark's son, Louis Clark Jr., likewise began to recurrently perform with the band (although he would not become an official member until 2015), typically playing an electric cello to accompany Mik Kaminski's violin.
+With this revised lineup, The Orchestra ended 2011 with a 17-city tour of Eastern and Central Europe, including stops in Russia, Ukraine, Belarus, Poland, Lithuania and the Czech Republic.
+In 2013 The Orchestra performed 35 shows around the world including a national telethon for children's healthcare in Ecuador.
 2014 saw the band tour extensively across America, performing with the likes of Deep Purple and John Fogerty.
 The Orchestra also starred on the 2014 Moody Blues Cruise alongside the Moody Blues, Roger Daltrey, the Zombies and other notable acts.
 The group once again set out on tour in autumn 2015.
+Due to kidney disease, Louis Clark was forced to absent himself from several U.S. tour dates in 2015, leaving his son to temporarily perform conducting and keyboard duties for the band.

 A documentary of their evolution as a band, No Rewind, was filmed at Full Sail University in Winter Park, Florida in 2016, and screened for the first time at the Rivertown Film Festival in Clinton, New Jersey in November, 2017.

-Due to Glen Burtnik's commitments to his own band the Weeklings conflicting with the Orchestra's performing schedule, the Orchestra (at Gordon Townsend's suggestion) hired Pennsylvania-based singer-songwriter and multi-instrumentalist Cliff Hillis as a part-time substitute for Burtnik's parts in 2018.
-This arrangement was positively received by the band, enabling Hillis to become a full-time member of the Orchestra several years later.
+Due to Glen Burtnik's commitments to his own band The Weeklings conflicting with The Orchestra's performing schedule, the band (at Gordon Townsend's suggestion) hired Pennsylvania-based singer-songwriter and multi-instrumentalist Cliff Hillis as a part-time substitute for Burtnik's parts in 2018.
+This arrangement was positively received by the band, enabling Hillis to become a full-time member of The Orchestra several years later.
+With the passing of Parthenon Huxley in 2026, Hillis has since stepped up into a more prominent role, performing both lead guitar and additional lead vocals.